 Each day you will fish with a different guide, and it always pays to explore his specific skills or secrets.
 Even if you choose to follow your plan.
 All of the guides are licensed and guide full time.

-The Goodnews River in Alaska is a stunning place, and there is lots to see.
+The Goodnews River Lodge Alaska is a Salmon anglers paradise, and there are lots to see for nature lovers.
 However, due to its remoteness, it is only suitable for anglers.
 Especially ones who like and appreciate the stunning surroundings they will be fishing in.

 If you have any questions regarding our fishing holidays to Goodnews River Lodge, please feel free to contact our experienced team who will be happy to help with any queries you have.
 Don’t forget to view all the Fly Fishing Destinations we offer in Alaska and request a free brochure.